 For cash transactions, you can transfer a maximum of Rs.50000 in each transaction.
 However, there is no limit on the total amount you transfer.

-Apart from the limits on transfer of funds, there are certain limits on timings as well.
-On a normal working day, NEFT facility is open from 8 AM until 7 PM on all working days (Except 2nd and 4th Saturday of the month).
-As mentioned above, NEFT works on a batch wise clearing mechanism.
-This means that all the requests placed for NEFT get queued up and are cleared based on the settlement batches.
-For a weekday, there are 23 half-hourly settlement cycles.
-All the requests placed before or after these timings are handled or cleared on the next available settlement slot.
-For requests placed during the after-hours of a Saturday, the next available slot would be Monday morning, or in case of holidays the morning clearance slot of the next working day.
+- Earlier, NEFT facility used to operate from 8 AM until 7 PM on all working days (Except 2nd and 4th Saturday of the month).
+As mentioned above, NEFT works on a batch-wise clearing mechanism.
+This means that all the requests placed for NEFT get queued up and are cleared based on the settlement batches

 How can you make NEFT Transfers?